Home

 Can Cats Eat Popcorn?
 Which Type of Popcorn?

 Popcorn is a type of corn kernel that puffs up when heated.
-The primary ingredient is, of course, the corn itself, but the way popcorn is prepared can vary widely.
+The corn itself serves as the primary ingredient, but people can prepare popcorn in many different ways.
 Common additions include:

 • Salt